What I Would’ve Told Myself, When I Was Single

-As a single, you often tend to have an eye open, if not full eagle-eye, in the search of a partner.
+As a single, you often tend to have an eye open, if not full eagle-eye, in the search for a partner.
 With just one thing in mind: Finding love, you may not be able to see the forest for the trees.
 But you can actually benefit from being single.
-That’s why, I wish I had told myself these things, when I was consumed by my search:
+That’s why I wish I had told myself these things when I was consumed by my search:

 Live in the Moment

 A wise man once said, that throughout life we make plans, but it’s while we try to achieve them, that life happens.
-You can keep you focus on all the things, that are missing, instead of enjoying what already you have.
-Good friends, a good job, the opportunity to see the world, etc. So, I wish I’d lived more in the moment, when I was single.
+You can keep your focus on all the things, that are missing, instead of enjoying what already you have.
+Good friends, a good job, the opportunity to see the world, etc. So, I wish I’d lived more at the moment when I was single.
 To see it as a journey, instead of constantly walking around with the feeling that my life was incomplete and I couldn't mark the box called "in a relationship”.